ppy/osu-wiki/news/2024/2024-09-16-the-followpoint-xootynator-the-biggest-full-area-stan.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/3717598">xootynator</a></p>

 I hope to continue doing my best with osu! and with content creation, and I hope I can contribute more to the game as time goes on.
-One of my favourite contributions has been the tournament I co-host with [Fulserish](https://osu.ppy.sh/users/14252162), dubbed "[Battle of the Box](https://osu.ppy.sh/community/forums/topics/1862856)", which encouraged a lot of artists in the community to contribute to tournaments, which I think had a domino effect where many more tournaments are featuring custom artwork for custom maps!
+One of my favourite contributions has been the tournament I co-host with ::Fulserish::{ user-id=14252162 }, dubbed "[Battle of the Box](https://osu.ppy.sh/community/forums/topics/1862856)", which encouraged a lot of artists in the community to contribute to tournaments, which I think had a domino effect where many more tournaments are featuring custom artwork for custom maps!
 If you would like to get involved in that, please consider joining the [osu!
 Artist Hub](https://discord.gg/KVPDmKAkjV) Discord, where there are a lot of like-minded individuals who want to be better artists and continue contributing to the game.

 Besides that, I'm very grateful to be interviewed by The Followpoint, and thank you MegaMix for all your hard work, and to the other staff of osu! that keep the game running smoothly!